DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 #### 2023 cohort

-Participants starting their ECF-based training between 1 April and 31 July 2024, and who are expected to complete their training over 2 academic years, [should have their schedule updated](/api-reference/ecf/guidance.html#notify-dfe-of-a-participant-39-s-training-schedule) by providers to:
+Participants starting their training between 1 April and 31 July 2024, and who are expected to complete their training over 2 academic years, [should have their schedule updated](/api-reference/ecf/guidance.html#notify-dfe-of-a-participant-39-s-training-schedule) by providers to:

 ```
  "schedule_identifier": "ecf-standard-april"